NICTA/scoobi/README.md

 ```

 Notice that by using the custom type `Tick` it's obvious what fields we are using.
 If instead
-the type of `ticks` was `DList[(Int, String, Double)]`, the code could be far less readable
+the type of `ticks` was `DList[(Int, String, Double)]`, the code would be far less readable,
 and maintenance would be more difficult if, for example, we added new fields to `Tick` or modified
 the order of existing fields.

-Being able to have `DList` objects of custom types is a huge productivity boost, however, there
+Being able to have `DList` objects of custom types is a huge productivity boost.
+However, there
 is still the boiler-plate, mechanical work associated with the `WireFormat` implementation.
 To overcome this,
 the `WireFormat` object also provides a utility function called `mkWireFormat` that automatically
 constructs a `WireFormat` for **case classes**: